nipy/heudiconv/paper.md

 DICOM data are often transmitted to PACS (Picture Archiving and Communication Systems) servers for archiving or further processing.
 Unlike in clinical settings, where data are interfaced with directly from PACS in the DICOM format, in neuroimaging research, tools typically require data files in the NIfTI [@nifticlib] format which directly stores images as 3D or 4D objects and restricts metadata to the most useful attributes.
 Tools such as `dcm2niix` [@Li_2016] can be used to convert DICOM files into NIfTI files, and can extract metadata fields not covered by the NIfTI header into sidecar `.json` files.
-However, the scope of such tools is limited, as it does not extend to organizing multiple NIfTI files for different subjects and possibly scanning sessions within a study.
+However, the scope of such tools is limited, as they do not extend to organizing multiple NIfTI files for different subjects and scanning sessions within a study.

 HeuDiConv was created in 2014 to provide flexible tooling so that labs may rapidly and consistently convert collections of DICOM files into collections of NIfTI files in customizable file system hierarchies.
 As manual file renaming and metadata reorganization is tedious and error prone, automation is preferable, and this is a consistent focus of HeuDiConv.

 Since the inception of HeuDiConv in 2014, the BIDS standard [@GAC+16] was established.
-BIDS standard formalizes data file hierarchies and metadata storage in a fashion which, due to its community-driven nature, is both highly optimized and widely understood by analysis tools.
+The BIDS standard formalizes data file hierarchies and metadata storage in a fashion which, due to its community-driven nature, is both highly optimized and widely understood by analysis tools.
 Since then, DICOM conversion to NIfTI files contained within a BIDS hierarchy has emerged as the most frequent use-case for HeuDiConv.

 # State of the field